shuttle-hq/deploy-action/README.md

 Note that you need to have created a project on Shuttle before you can deploy to it.
 Provide the project ID in the inputs.

-**Shuttle Secrets** are being saved from previous deployments, therefore, they may be omitted for future deployments.
+**Shuttle Secrets** are saved from previous deployments.
+Therefore, they are usually not be needed in your CD pipeline.
 The choice is yours, whether you prefer to add **Shuttle Secrets** with a manual deployment, or in a continuous way using the `secrets` input of this action.
-Read more about **Shuttle Secrets** [here](https://docs.shuttle.rs/resources/shuttle-secrets).
+Read more about **Shuttle Secrets** [here](https://docs.shuttle.dev/resources/shuttle-secrets).

 ## Inputs